 Getting to Delft, Netherlands

-- You can get to Delft, the Netherlands, from both Amsterdam airport and Rotterdam/The Hague airport.
-From both Amsterdam and Rotterdam/The Hague airport, you’ll be able to reach Delft easily by train or bus in about an hour.
+- You can get to Delft, the Netherlands, from Amsterdam airport and Rotterdam/The Hague airport.
+From Amsterdam and Rotterdam/The Hague airport, you’ll be able to reach Delft easily by train or bus in about an hour.

 - Get to Delft by train, tram, or bus from anywhere within The Netherlands.
 You can buy a single-use ticket at the station, or you’ll need an OV chip card, which allows you to charge as you go.